qinfengsama/Compressor-Based-Crop-Mapping/README.md

 Since the dataset is too large, you can download the data we use from the following links of google drive:
 [Dataset](https://drive.google.com/drive/folders/1eMuwGf54EcDpi8Ed8mXVb0F9FnbxH5up?usp=sharing)

+Once you have downloaded the data in `rs.npy` format and the ground truth in `gt.npy`, please place them in the `icpr/dataset_name/` path.

 ## Usage
 ### Dependencies
 ~~~